right-solutions/usman/README.md

 # Usman

-Simple User & Feature Permission Management
+Simple User & Feature Permission Management with APIs.

-## Usage
 Usman is a mountable plugin and it requires another full pluggin named kuppayam to run.
 Kuppayam offers usman the UI skin with basic modules for running like Polymorphic Image and Document Models etc.

 ## Installation